MustafaNafizDurukan/BetterSharpPick/README.md

   -arg <string>  : Argument to pass (repeatable).

   -b64            : Scoped base64.
 Applies ONLY to the NEXT option’s value.
-                    Put -b64 directly before -path, -c, or --arg if that value is base64-encoded.
+                    Put -b64 directly before -path, -c, or -arg if that value is base64-encoded.
                     If -b64 is not used in front of an option, no base64 is expected for that option.

   -xor <0-255>    : Single decimal byte key.
 Applies ONLY to payloads from -path (file/URL).
-                    Does NOT apply to -c or --arg.
+                    Does NOT apply to -c or -arg.
                     If used together with -b64 (scoped to -path), decoding order is: Base64 → XOR.

+  -raw     : Affects only the payload content read via -path.
+                    Treat the -path payload as RAW text; Do NOT apply Base64/XOR.
+                    Does not affect -c or -arg.

 EXAMPLES:
   BetterSharpPick -path https://example.com/file.ps1
   BetterSharpPick -b64 -c V3JpdGUtSG9zdCAnSGVsbG8n
-  BetterSharpPick -b64 --arg UGFyYW0x -b64 --arg UGFyYW0y
+  BetterSharpPick -b64 -arg UGFyYW0x -b64 -arg UGFyYW0y
   BetterSharpPick -xor 140 -b64 -path aHR0cHM6Ly9leGFtcGxlLmNvbS9maWxlLnBzMQ==
 ```